zanaptak/TypedCssClasses/README.md

 ] [ str "Resize me!
 Hover me!" ]
 ```

-#### CSS Bundle Size
+#### CSS bundle size

-When using a custom-generated Tailwind CSS file in your local build process, the Tailwind documentation recommends using Purgecss to reduce your CSS bundle size.
+When using a custom-generated Tailwind CSS file in your local build process, the [Tailwind documentation](https://tailwindcss.com/docs/controlling-file-size) recommends using Purgecss to reduce your CSS bundle size.
 With the `Naming.Verbatim` option, that technique will work with this library as well.
 Just point Purgecss at your *.fs view files, and it will identify the classes you are actually using and remove unused classes from the final bundle.

 ## Getting started

-This type provider has been primarily developed and tested with Fable, but since the provided class name properties are simply strings, they should work with any web framework.

-It is tested and working in Visual Studio Code on Windows and Linux, and in Visual Studio 2019 on Windows.

 Add the [NuGet package](https://www.nuget.org/packages/Zanaptak.TypedCssClasses) to your project:
 ```